Skip to main content

 How is the anthrax vaccine made?

 The anthrax vaccine is made by taking a strain of the bacterium, Bacillus anthracis, and growing it in the laboratory.
-The bacteria release several harmful proteins, called toxins, into the surrounding broth.
-These toxins are responsible for disease in those infected with the anthrax bacteria.
-The toxins are then inactivated with formaldehyde so that they can no longer cause disease.
+As the bacteria reproduce, they release several harmful proteins, called toxins, into the surrounding broth.
+These toxins are responsible for disease.
+The toxins are collected and inactivated with formaldehyde, which makes them harmless.
 The anthrax bacteria are filtered out of the vaccine.
-Therefore, the anthrax vaccine is made in a manner similar to the "acellular" pertussis vaccine.
+The anthrax vaccine is made in a manner similar to the "acellular" pertussis vaccine.

 Does the anthrax vaccine work?

 At least 95 of 100 people given at least two doses of the anthrax vaccine will develop high levels of antibodies against anthrax in their blood.
-Unfortunately, there are not a lot of studies on the effectiveness of the anthrax vaccine, but one study, published in 1962, was interesting.
+Unfortunately, there are not many studies on the effectiveness of the anthrax vaccine.
+However, one study, published in 1962, was interesting.
 In this study, mill workers at high risk of getting anthrax were given either vaccine or no vaccine.
-The effectiveness of the vaccine was about 92 percent.
-What was of interest in this study was that, during the study, an outbreak of "inhalational" anthrax occurred.
-"Inhalational" anthrax occurs when large numbers of anthrax spores are released in the air and is exactly analogous to what would happen if anthrax were used as a biological weapon.
+About 92% of the people who got the vaccine developed antibodies.
+More importantly, a chance occurrence provided further evidence that the vaccine worked.
+During the study, an outbreak of inhalational anthrax occurred.
+Inhalational anthrax would be likely if anthrax were used as a biological weapon by releasing a large quantity of spores into the air.
 Five people in the study got anthrax disease after breathing in the anthrax spores — none of the five had received the vaccine.
+This was important for understanding how the vaccine would work should a bioterrorist situation occur.

 Does the anthrax vaccine have side effects?